 Gritters can be viewed from 4pm on receipt of adverse weather forecast.

-There are several ways to request a new grit bin
+You can request a new grit bin by

 Yes!!
 The Ayrshire Roads Alliance (ARA) actively promote winter resilience.